 At The Meadows Center for Water and the Environment on the Texas State campus, you can see the second-largest springs in Texas through the floor of a glass-bottom boat or glass-bottom kayak.
 These springs feed the San Marcos River and are home to eight endangered species, including the Texas blind salamander.
 Our campus is one of the best places in the world to study aquatic ecosystems and species.

 Authorized by the Texas Legislature in 1899, Southwest Texas State Normal School opened its doors in 1903.
-Over the years, the Legislature broadened the institution's scope and changed its name, in succession, to Normal College, Teachers College, Southwest Texas State University, and in 2003 to Texas State University.
+Over the years, the Legislature broadened the institution's scope and changed its name, in succession, to Southwest Texas State Normal College, Southwest Texas State Teachers College, Southwest Texas State College, Southwest Texas State University, and in 2003 to Texas State University.
 Each name reflects the university's growth from a small teacher preparation institution to a major, multipurpose university.
 Texas State's original mission was to prepare Texas public school teachers.
 It became renowned for carrying out this mission, but today it does far more.